sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 and Android devices using various methods.

 During on-boarding, you will be provided with a company-licensed 1Password vault for storing your passwords.
-You must use this for DVELP accounts.
+You must use this for all DVELP accounts.

 We encourage using the 1Password password generator to generate strong passwords.
 However, you may generate your own passwords as long as 1Password's